Editor’s note: This React inline editable UI tutorial was last updated on 30 March 2021.

 To achieve keyboard support, we need to monitor the Tab

-key event on the component or on the whole page and set the state manually to each element.
-Then we can navigate to the next form element on the next keypress.
+key event on the component or the whole page and set the state manually to each element.
+Then, we can navigate to the next form element on the next keypress.

 We didn’t implement this in our example code, but it’s worth a try to make sure you can handle keypress events on a page in React.

-However, for complex React applications where you have lots of content with edit options, it’s best to build both view and edit in a single place.
+You don’t need an inline editable UI for basic form needs.
+However, it’s best to build both view and edit in a single place for complex React applications where you have lots of content with edit options.
 If you don’t, you’ll have to maintain two different UIs.

 The most significant challenges you may run into in inline editable UI involve showing errors.
-You should account for this when thinking about the UX.
+It would be best to account for this when thinking about the UX.

-You may also have difficulty achieving the level of accessibility necessary to support mouse events.
+You may also have difficulty achieving the accessibility necessary to support mouse events.
 Touch events will likely also be an issue.

-Finally, supporting mobile devices can be hard when you have form elements hidden.
-This will be especially tricky if the UI has to support a mobile layout, because there is no hover to show users whether the field is editable inline on touch screens.
+Finally, supporting mobile devices can be hard when form elements are hidden.
+This will be especially tricky if the UI has to support a mobile layout because there is no hover to show users whether the field is editable inline on touch screens.

 to solve the focus issue you can just add autoFocus property to your input element